bentoml/BentoML/README.md

 @env(with_current_conda_env=True)
 ```

-Lastly `@api` adds an entry point for accessing this BentoService,
+Lastly `@api` adds an entry point for accessing this BentoService.
+Each
-which will be translated into a REST endpoint when [deploying as API
+`api` will be translated into a REST endpoint when [deploying as API
 server](#serving-via-rest-api), or a CLI command when [running as a CLI
 tool](#use-as-cli-tool).

+Each API also requires a `Handler` for defining the expected input format.
+In
-The `DataframeHandler` will transform either HTTP request or CLI command
+this case, `DataframeHandler` will transform either a HTTP request or CLI
-arguments into a pandas Dataframe and pass it down to user defined API function.
+command arguments into a pandas Dataframe and pass it down to ther user defined
-BentoML also provides `JsonHandler`, 'ImageHandler' and `TensorHandler`.
+API function.
+BentoML also supports `JsonHandler`, 'ImageHandler' and `TensorHandler`.

 Next, to save your trained model for prodcution use with this custom
 BentoService class: